{\lambda}: A Benchmark for Data-Efficiency in Long-Horizon Indoor Mobile Manipulation Robotics: EVALUATION

 \subsection{Baseline Models}

-To evaluate the $\lambda$ and establish baselines for future benchmarking, we test both learning-based and neuro-symbolic models.
-Given the growing popularity of imitation learning (IL), particularly BC, we benchmark a state-of-the-art (SOTA) BC model.
-These models provide insight into how data-efficient current BC algorithms are by being tested on $\lambda$, validating that the dataset supports meaningful learning by demonstrating that models can achieve measurable yet limited success.
+To evaluate the benchmark and establish its initial baselines, we test four MoMa systems.
+Given the growing popularity of BC, we benchmark two state-of-the-art (SOTA) BC models.
+This provides insight into the data efficiency of current BC algorithms.

 Additionally, we benchmark a neuro-symbolic system that integrates foundation models with task and motion planning (TAMP).
-This system, evaluated zero-shot without requiring training, investigates whether non-IL methods can achieve greater data efficiency while achieving comparable or superior performance, offering guidance for future development of data-efficient MoMa methodologies.
+The foundation models are pretrained on large-scale visual and textual data, but the system overall requires no robot demonstration training.
+Thus, we evaluated it zero-shot to assess whether non-end-to-end methods can achieve greater data efficiency.
+By comparing its performance to learning-based approaches, this evaluation provides insight into whether such methods can achieve comparable or superior results, offering guidance for future development of data-efficient MoMa methodologies.
+Finally, we assess the performance of a random agent to establish a lower-bound baseline, wherein actions are uniformly sampled.

-\textbf{RT-1.} Robotics Transformer (RT-1)~\cite{rt1} is a BC model designed for MoMa, leveraging a Transformer architecture to process natural language instructions and RGB image inputs into discretized actions.
-Its training on MoMa tasks, along with its status as an open-source, SOTA learning-based MoMa model, makes it particularly suitable for benchmarking on $\lambda$ as a baseline.

-To adapt RT-1 for the ManipulaTHOR robot, we modified its action space to align with the robot's capabilities.
-For task navigation, the robot base operates using discrete actions, while continuous deltas are utilized for body rotation and manipulation to achieve precise control.
-Predicting deltas between timesteps rather than absolute states improved learning stability and control smoothness, while the discretization of continuous action outputs into 256 uniformly distributed bins enabled effective representation and improved learning.
+\textbf{Robotics Transformer.} RT-1~\cite{rt1} is a MoMa BC model.
+It processes natural language instructions and RGB image inputs into discretized actions by leveraging a transformer~\cite{transformer}.
+Its status as an open-source, SOTA learning-based MoMa model makes it suitable for benchmarking on $\lambda$ as a baseline.
+To adapt RT-1 for the ManipulaTHOR robot, we modified its action head to align with the robot's capabilities.
+For task navigation, the robot base operates using discrete actions, while continuous deltas (discretized into 256 bins) are utilized for body rotation and manipulation.

+\textbf{MotionGlot-MoMa.} MotionGlot (MG)~\cite{motionglot} addresses the problem of varying action and observation dimensions in multi-embodiment models~\cite{openvla}.
+Leveraging training principles from language models, MG proposes a training procedure for motion generation across multiple embodiments as a next-token prediction problem.
+We adapt MG for MoMa by leveraging $\lambda$'s demonstrations consisting of paired RGB observations and actions, calling it MG-MoMa.
+MG-MoMa is trained to learn a language-conditioned model that maps those observations to corresponding actions.
+This process involves two stages.
+First, a VQ-VAE~\cite{vqvae} learns a discrete latent codebook for the images, forming the observation vocabulary, while discrete binning is applied to tokenize the actions.
+Second, both the observation and action vocabularies are integrated with the text vocabulary from GPT-2~\cite{gpt2}.
+This unified vocabulary enables action generation akin to text generation, utilizing the instruction-tuning template from MG-MoMa for text command-based action execution.